West Ashley main break causes brown water in homes

 WEST ASHLEY, S.C.
-(WCBD) – Charleston Water System says a main break in West Ashley caused discolored water in several customers homes Sunday.
+(WCBD) – Charleston Water System says a main break in West Ashley caused discolored water in several customer’s homes on Sunday.

 Saia said the water was restored to the customers around 5:30 p.m.